Emilio Frugoni: Opposition to dictatorships

-He walked out of the Parliament to the PS headquarters as the former was stormed by police forces.
+He walked out of the General Assembly to the PS headquarters as the former was stormed by police forces.

 In 1942, Frugoni was named Uruguay's Envoy Extraordinary and Minister Plenipotentiary to the Soviet Union by President Juan José de Amézaga.
 He resigned his position in 1946 and returned to Montevideo, as he had become a harsh critic of Soviet policies.
 In La Esfinge Roja (1948), the book containing his experiences, he wrote: